Does your upcoming certification exam feel like a mystery? Wondering what’s going to be on it?

 NHA study guides and practice tests are built from the same test plan as the exam.
 So while the questions on your exam will be different than the ones in your study guide, the topics covered, and the weight given each should be similar.

-*The purchase of NHA exam preparation materials is not required to sit for any NCCA-accredited certification exam and use does not guarantee a passing score on an exam.
-All NHA exams are NCCA-accredited.
+The purchase of NHA exam preparation materials is not required to sit for any NHA certification exam and use does not guarantee a passing score on an exam.
+All NHA certification programs and the corresponding exams are NCCA-accredited